osaizar/openvpn-install-multi/README.md

 This script will let you set up your own VPN server with multiple instances in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

 ### Installation
-Run the script and follow the assistant:
+Clone, run the script and follow the assistant:

-`wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`
+`git clone https://github.com/osaizar/openvpn-install-multi.git && cd openvpn-install-multi && sudo python3 openvpn-install-multi.py`